Types of Hearing Aids

 amplified, the slope the sounds are amplified, and the overall output of the

 hearing aid.
-The amplified signal is converted to sound with the
+The amplified signal is converted to sound.
+The

-possible with fixed analog amplifiers to help better shape the sound to better
+possible with fixed analog filters and amplifiers to help better shape the sound to better

-completely-in-the-canal hearing aids and the shaping of the sound will not
+completely-in-the-canal analogue hearing aids and the shaping of the sound will not

 completely match the pattern of the hearing loss.